-For the ultrasound, I focus in Havana international Clinic name Cira Garcia, but something made me bet for the Cuban adventure.
+For the ultrasound, I focus on Havana international Clinic name Cira Garcia, but something made me bet on the Cuban adventure.

 It is supposed the hospital from La Palma was clean, balanced and a honey miracle in general.
 It doesn’t have any sense to pay to go to Cira Garcia, they argued.
 All right, let’s try then.